Sereza7/gridsplitter/README.txt

 =================

 The gridSplitter is written to cleanly cut input features.
 It is a wrapper for gdalogr/cliprasterbymasklayer and qgis:intersection.
+It has several options:

-It takes the extent of the input data, divides it by a number of pieces and saves those pieces to an output directory and subdirectories.
-It aims to be functional in any coordinate reference system and with any number of pieces (or tiles).
+The first option, cut by tile number (v.0.1), takes the extent of the input data, divides it by a number of pieces and saves those pieces to an output directory and subdirectories.
+It checks for gaps and makes the tiles a tiny bit (up to one pixel inpput resolution) bigger if needed.

+The second option, (v.0.3) cut by tile size, takes as user input the tile size in input map units and determines the number of tiles needed, saving those into subdirectories.
+It checks for gaps and makes the tiles a tiny bit (up to one pixel input resolution) bigger So, if size given is a multiplier of "5m" and a pixel resolution of 5.1 m is given, the tile will be a multiplier of 5.1m.

+The third option (v.0.3) takes a cut layer and cuts a piece for ecery feature in the cut layer.
+This option does not check for gaps and overlaps.

+It aims to be functional in any coordinate reference system.
+It also takes User-defined CRS (v.0.3.2).

 It saves its outputs in .TIF and .shp, respectively.

 Running the plugin
 =================
 The plugin needs a layer to be loaded in QGIS to process it.
-The output layers won't be added to the canvas, as this is not useful when making lots of pieces.
+It then loops until all input parameters are set, and then warns the user of the amount of cutting upcoming (v.0.3,2).

+If desired, the newly created tiles will be added to QGIS, if not, they'll just be stored on hard disk.

 Required Parameters
 ...................